szczyglis-dev/py-gpt/docs/source/models.rst

 Other providers and LlamaIndex-based modes
 ``````````````````````````````````````````

 PyGPT can route the same model differently depending on the selected work mode and provider integration.
-In normal ``Chat``, built-in providers can use their native SDKs when enabled, while local or third-party services can use OpenAI-compatible endpoints. ``Chat with Files`` and other non-Chat workflows that rely on LlamaIndex use the model's configured LlamaIndex provider/wrapper; provider-specific agent runtimes can use their own integration path.
+In normal ``Chat``, built-in providers can use their native SDKs when enabled, while local or third-party services can use OpenAI-compatible endpoints.
+RAG-backed Chat and other workflows that rely on LlamaIndex use the model's configured LlamaIndex provider/wrapper; provider-specific agent runtimes can use their own integration path.

 Configure provider credentials/endpoints once in ``Config -> Settings -> API Keys`` or, for runtime OpenAI-compatible providers, in ``Config -> Settings -> Custom providers``.
 LlamaIndex-backed modes reuse those global settings automatically and use the selected model ID as the model name.
 Model-level LlamaIndex ``**kwargs`` and ``ENV`` can remain empty.